Wild Arms: Ragu O Ragula

 A recurring optional boss enemy throughout the series is the legendary Ragu O Ragula, known as the "King of the Monsters".
 He is strongly hinted at being an alien lifeform, as he has "traveled the stars".
 In each Wild ARMs game, he is the ultimate extra boss.
 In games in which the Abyss — a sometimes ridiculously long optional dungeon that appears in many of the games — is present, he will be at the end of that dungeon.
 The player is not often given many clues to find him, but he is always alluded to in a few bookshelves throughout the game.
 When defeated, Ragu usually bestows upon the player the iconic Sheriff Star accessory, which not only proves the player's valor, but also tends to make the remainder of the game quite easy when equipped due to its effects.
 This trend was broken in Wild Arms 5, in which when defeated, Ragu drops a badge called "The Omega".

-Series overview

 Games

+Main series

 As a Sony franchise, all Wild Arms video games appear exclusively on PlayStation video game consoles.
 Each individual title is set in the world of Filgaia and contains several consistencies that have become series mainstays, including similar races, monsters, technologies, and plot points.
 Only two of the titles directly allude to any chronology, as each game bears a Filgaia unrecognizable from each prior title.